 There are also a ton of big swings.

 Then….there’s the big climber.
 This one is by GameTime and is tall with a super steep slide, ladders, monkey bars, a twirly slide, and a rope bridge leading to the huge spider web from Berliner.
 Cool.

 There’s a balance skateboard, and the “hang on!”
 Icarus spinner, both from German company Conlastic.

-p.s. there is a porta-pottie just outside the splash pad and playground area, and a water fountain right by the swings.
+-When we visited there was a porta-potty just outside the splash pad and playground area, and a water fountain right by the swings.